pharo-project/pharo-launcher/README.md

 	load
  ```

-Then evaluate  "PharoLauncher open".
+Then evaluate  "PharoLauncherApplication open".
 You can also launch it from the World menu.